-By the time the city walls were pulled down in the mid 19th century the Barri Gòtic had become overpopulated and extremely unhygienic with much of the population still living in the same conditions as when the buildings were constructed centuries previously.
-Many people moved out of the area into the newly built Eixample district and the neighbourhood became somewhat forgotten, with money being spent on the expansion of Barcelona.
-During the 20th Century buildings started to be rehabilitated and the Barri Gòtic remains the centre of the city, where you can walk past Roman relics and a 21st century sculpture in the same square, showing the mix of old and new which so defines Barcelona.
+By the time the city walls were pulled down in the mid 19th century, the Barri Gòtic had become overpopulated and extremely unhygienic with much of the population still living in the same conditions as when the buildings were constructed centuries previously.
+Many people moved out of the area into the newly built Eixample district and the neighborhood became somewhat forgotten, with money being spent on the expansion of Barcelona.
+During the 20th Century, buildings started to be rehabilitated and the Barri Gòtic remains the center of the city, where you can walk past Roman relics and a 21st-century sculpture in the same square, showing the mix of old and new which so defines Barcelona.